 HELPFUL INFORMATION ABOUT THE EXAM

-All exam items evaluate your ability to apply knowledge from your course and textbook to the types of tasks and situations that are expected of entry-level EMS professionals.
-Questions that are answered incorrectly on the exam mean you could choose the wrong assessment or treatment in the field.
+All exam items evaluate the candidate's ability to apply knowledge to perform the tasks required of entry-level EMS professionals.
+Questions answered incorrectly on the exam could mean choosing the wrong assessment or treatment in the field.
 There are some general concepts to remember about the cognitive exam:

-- Examination content reflects the National EMS Educational Standards, not local or state protocols.
-The National Registry avoids questions on specific details that have regional differences.
+Examination content reflects the National EMS Educational Standards.
+The National Registry avoids specific details with regional differences, including local and state variances such as protocols.
 Some topics in EMS are controversial, and experts disagree on the single best approach to some situations.
-The National Registry avoids testing over controversial areas.
+Therefore, the National Registry avoids testing controversial areas.

-- National Registry exams focus on what providers should do in the field.
-The exam is not taken from any single textbook or source.
-The exams are intended to reflect the current accepted practices of EMS.
-Fortunately, most textbooks are up-to-date and written to a similar standard; however, no single source thoroughly prepares you for the exam.
-You are encouraged to consult multiple references, especially in areas in which you are having difficulty.
+National Registry exams focus on what providers do in the field.
+Item writers do not lean on any single textbook or resource.
+National Registry examinations reflect accepted and current EMS practice.
+Fortunately, most textbooks are up-to-date and written to a similar standard, but no single source thoroughly prepares a candidate for the examination.
+Candidates are encouraged to consult multiple references, especially in areas in which they are having difficulty.

-- You do not need to be an experienced computer user or be able to type to take the computer based exam.
-The computer testing system has been designed so that it can be used by those with even minimal computer experience and typing skills.
-A tutorial is available to each candidate at the testing center prior to taking the examination.
+A candidate does not need to be an experienced computer user or have typing experience to take the computer-based exam.
+The National Registry designed the computer testing system for people with minimal computer experience and typing skills.
+A tutorial is available to each candidate at the testing center before taking the examination.

 PREPARING FOR THE EXAM